This is a list of frequently asked questions by those seeking to use our service:

 What kind of counselling do you offer?

 We provide one-to-one counselling to adults, either face-to-face, or by telephone, on a wide range of emotional and behavioural problems, including anxiety, stress, depression, trauma, abuse, loss and bereavement, low self-esteem, difficulties in forming or maintaining relationships, anger, guilt, jealousy and procrastination.
-In addition we also offer relationship counselling (also known as couple counselling) for those who are experiencing difficulties in their relationship and wish to address them together.

 Our service can be categorised as a primary care service, providing counselling for problems such as those listed above.
 Persons struggling with serious or more complex mental health needs (for example, psychosis, anorexia, schizophrenia, chronic alcohol or drug addiction) who require the support of a specialist on that issue, would not be suitable for counselling at this counselling centre.